lt-columbo/pisces_tools/connected_validator/README.md

 This script will show information about the validator a Pisces miner is connected to including validator version, ping time and geographic data.

+# Requires curl installed

+If you see PHP Fatal Error: Uncaught Error: Call to undefined function curl_init(), then run this to install curl and php-curl module:

+sudo apt install curl php7.3-curl

 **To Use**

 ssh in to your Pisces miner.